-Network tariffs in Belgium decreased (4% to 13%) in 2020 but remain higher than those in the neighboring countries.
+Network tariffs in Belgium increased with overall 1% in 2021 and remain higher than those in the neighboring countries.

 In France, Germany and the Netherlands, a maximum 90% discount on network costs is applicable for certain consumption profiles.
 This discount does not exist in Belgium, which explains the large differences between Belgium and its neighboring countries.
 More details can be found in the appendix of this report.